chmc-mcmc/mathematica/README.md

 qinit = RandomVariate[UniformDistribution[], {CHAINS, Dim}];
 QS = hmc[U, Uq, Uqq, Uqqq, Dim, BURNIN, ITERATIONS, {.5}, qinit];
 ```

++ A remark for some duplicate questions

+To reveal the problems of methods, __quantitative__ experiments based on multivariate normal distribution can be used.
+If even the normal distribution cannot be estimated correctly, then how can it be possible to be used for other distributions?

 # Reference
 + For MCMC: Statistical Mechanics Algorithms and Computations